-Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No 0 🗵 The aggregate market value of the Common Stock issued and outstanding and held by non-affiliates of the Registrant the Common Stock on the NASDAQ Global Select Market on June 30, 2016 was approximately \$674.6 million.
-All cregistrant have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the registrant. , , As of February 24, 2017, there were 31,777,141 shares of the Registrant's common stock outstanding.
-DOCUMENTS INCODED ATER BY REFERENCE
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠

+The aggregate market value of the Common Stock issued and outstanding and held by non-affiliates of the Registrant, based upon the closing sales price for the Common Stock on the Nasdaq Global Select Market on June 30, 2017 was approximately \$670.9 million.
+All executive officers and directors of the registrant have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the registrant.

+As of February 22, 2018, there were 32,040,067 shares of the Registrant's common stock outstanding.